 So if you were to outsource web app development using this approach, you would ask your vendor to set up a team and could kick off within weeks.
 Because it normally takes less time for a vendor to find and pick the right specialists than if you would hire web development team from zero.

 A. k. a.
 IT team augmentation, staff augmentation, or team extension, this is a fast and easy way to boost the effort of your in-house team by hiring remote specialists from a service provider.
 Remote specialists weave into your routine and work as an integral part of your team while being employed by your vendor.
 This way, you avoid recruiting hassle, employment and infrastructure expenses, and at the same time gain flexibility and slash development costs.

 Example: In 2021, a UK-based data analytics company needed to augment their tech team to pick up the pace all the while keeping development costs under control.
 This was the first software outsourcing experience for the company, so they were looking for a service provider with a proven track record and resources to quickly up their game.
 We qualified 3 senior engineers (full-stack, DevOps, QA automation) thus allowing the client to split their dev team into two.
 As the result, the client doubled development speed at a cost 2x lower compared to hiring senior engineers for these roles in-house.
 Read the full success story…

 There are also three location-based models you can use to outsource web development: onshoring, nearshoring, and offshoring.
 We will briefly outline the difference between the three.
-But if you need a more detailed review of each model, check our nearshore/offshore web development guide.
+But if you need a more detailed review of each model, check our guides on how to hire a nearshore web development team and offshore web development team.